paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-101-agricultural-promotion.md

 Subsec. (e).
 Pub.
 L. 107–171, § 10607(a), added subsec. (e).

 #### Short Title
-Section 511 of title V of Pub.
-L. 104–127 provided that: “This subtitle [subtitle B (§§ 511–526) of title V of Pub.
+Pub.
+L. 104–127, title V, § 511, Apr.
+4, 1996, 110 Stat.
+1032, provided that: “This subtitle [subtitle B (§§ 511–526) of title V of Pub.
 L. 104–127, enacting subchapter II of this chapter] may be cited as the ‘Commodity Promotion, Research, and Information Act of 1996’.”

-Section 531 of title V of Pub.
-L. 104–127 provided that: “This subtitle [subtitle C (§§ 531–543) of title V of Pub.
+Pub.
+L. 104–127, title V, § 531, Apr.
+4, 1996, 110 Stat.
+1048, provided that: “This subtitle [subtitle C (§§ 531–543) of title V of Pub.
 L. 104–127, enacting subchapter III of this chapter] may be cited as the ‘Canola and Rapeseed Research, Promotion, and Consumer Information Act’.”

-Section 551 of title V of Pub.
-L. 104–127 provided that: “This subtitle [subtitle D (§§ 551–564) of title V of Pub.
+Pub.
+L. 104–127, title V, § 551, Apr.
+4, 1996, 110 Stat.
+1064, provided that: “This subtitle [subtitle D (§§ 551–564) of title V of Pub.
 L. 104–127, enacting subchapter IV of this chapter] may be cited as the ‘National Kiwifruit Research, Promotion, and Consumer Information Act’.”

-Section 571 of title V of Pub.
-L. 104–127 provided that: “This subtitle [subtitle E (§§ 571–582) of title V of Pub.
+Pub.
+L. 104–127, title V, § 571, Apr.
+4, 1996, 110 Stat.
+1074, provided that: “This subtitle [subtitle E (§§ 571–582) of title V of Pub.
 L. 104–127, enacting subchapter V of this chapter] may be cited as the ‘Popcorn Promotion, Research, and Consumer Information Act’.”

 <a id="section-7411"></a>